`

 3. Sends instructions on how to download two folders containing files to run Bullhorn Data Replication.

-4. Schedules a call with your Database Administrator and Bullhorn Support to configure the files, set up the scheduled task, and get Bullhorn Data Replication up and running.
+4. Schedules a call with your Database Administrator and Bullhorn Support to configure the files, set up the scheduled task, and get Bullhorn Data Replication running.

 When implementation is complete, your company is responsible for: